martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

   - traceur
   - unit testing
 ---

+{% include deprecated.html message="In 2025 this article is irrelevant, it was written for Angular 1.6.
+Leaving it up as a historical curiosity," cssclass="danger" %}

-Unit testing in [Angular](https://www.angularjs.org) is one of the framework&#8217;s biggest draws, and the framework&#8217;s huge focus on [dependency injection](https://docs.angularjs.org/guide/di) makes it an ideal candidate for unit tests.
+Unit testing in [Angular](https://www.angularjs.org) is one of the framework’s biggest draws, and the framework’s huge focus on [dependency injection](https://docs.angularjs.org/guide/di) makes it an ideal candidate for unit tests.
 This is very powerful when writing tests because any dependencies that your units or modules have can be easily mocked or injected, whether they are Angular modules or your own defined controllers, factories and directives.

-I found that although this sounds good on paper, it can be quite difficult to achieve in a project whose build workflow involves about 12&#8211;15 gulp tasks, ~30 bower dependencies, and all of the modules written in ES6.
+I found that although this sounds good on paper, it can be quite difficult to achieve in a project whose build workflow involves about 12–15 gulp tasks, ~30 bower dependencies, and all of the modules written in ES6.
 Finding a way to compile the source files using [Traceur](https://github.com/google/traceur-compiler) and then loading them alongside the bower dependencies was a challenging endeavour, and this article aims to cover what I have found to be an ideal setup for unit testing a dependency-heavy Angular application using ES6 modules.
 This article will be quite lengthy, so feel free to skip ahead at any point.

 <!--more-->